slang-project/SLang-Codegen-LLVM/README.md

 You can run the corresponding check using CMake targets `Format` and `Tidy`.

+To run all the unit tests you can use target `test`, building target `SlangCompilerLlvmCodegenUnitTests` beforehand.

 ### Visual Studio Code

 Cross-platform universal solution for development for this project is to use the [Visual Studio Code](https://code.visualstudio.com).